mxschmitt/react-have-i-been-pwned/README.md

-# React Have I Been Pwned
+# React Have I Been Pwned?

 [![npm](https://img.shields.io/npm/v/react-have-i-been-pwned.svg)](https://www.npmjs.com/package/react-have-i-been-pwned)

 > React component which validates a password on the client side by the [Have I Been Pwned API](https://haveibeenpwned.com) by Troy Hunt.

+## Features

+- Use your own styles
+- Adjust the entire look by using the render prop
+- Increase the security by informing the users of their unsecure passwords

 ## Example